awslabs/data-on-eks/website/docs/blueprints/streaming-platforms/flink.md

 - **Configure Flink optimally**: Tune Flink settings according to your use case.
 For example, adjust Flink's parallelism settings to ensure that Flink jobs are scaled appropriately based on the size of the input data.
 - **Use checkpoints and savepoints**: Use checkpoints for periodic snapshots of Flink application state and savepoints for more advanced use cases such as upgrading or downgrading the application.
 - **Store checkpoints and savepoints in the right places**: Store checkpoints in distributed file systems or key-value stores like Amazon S3 or another durable external storage.
 Store savepoints in a durable external storage like Amazon S3.
+- **Cost Optimization**: Flink Task Managers can be scheduled on discounted spare EC2 capacity (EC2 Spot Instances) with minimal impact to SLA.

 ## Flink Upgrade
 Flink Operator provides three upgrade modes for Flink jobs.
 Checkout the [Flink upgrade docs](https://nightlies.apache.org/flink/flink-kubernetes-operator-docs-main/docs/custom-resource/job-management/#stateful-and-stateless-application-upgrades) for up-to-date information.